 If your Check engine light is blinking ON and OFF, this means you have a misfire.
-Misfiring engine will damage your catalytic converter quickly, so immediately ease of the throttle.
+A misfiring engine will damage your catalytic converter quickly, so immediately ease off the throttle.
 If this does not stop misfire, pull over and turn off the engine.

 How can I access error codes on my VW's board computer?